 That "yet" is carrying weight.
 The EU is building enforcement capacity.
 State attorneys general are increasingly focused on employment technology.
 Plaintiff's lawyers have identified algorithmic discrimination as a growth area—lucrative class actions waiting to be filed.
 The first wave of significant penalties is probably coming in 2026-2027.
 When it arrives, some companies will face catastrophic fines.
 Others will face expensive settlements.
 A few will serve as cautionary examples that reshape the entire industry.

-"I have a theory," Hernandez said, as I was leaving.
-"The companies getting aggressive about AI recruiting now—the ones moving fastest, automating most—are doing the calculation.
-The efficiency gains are real and immediate.
-The regulatory penalties are theoretical and future.
+The strategic calculation some aggressive adopters are making: efficiency gains are real and immediate; regulatory penalties are theoretical and future.
 By the time enforcement catches up, they'll have built market share.
 They'll pay the fines.
-They'll come out ahead."
-She shrugged.
-"Maybe they're right.
+They'll come out ahead.
+Maybe they're right.
 Maybe the fines won't be that bad.
-Or maybe they're going to find out that 7% of global revenue is exactly as painful as it sounds."
+Or maybe they're going to find out that 7 percent of global revenue is exactly as painful as it sounds.

 Part V: The Human Implications